iuliu-blaga/ansible-tinc/README.md

 # Introduction

-Ansible playbook used at https://codengine.io to configure tinc mesh VPN network , tested on Debian 9, Ubuntu 18.04 and Ubuntu 16.04
+Ansible playbook to configure tinc mesh VPN network, designed to work on CentOS 6/7, Debian 9, Ubuntu 18.04 and Ubuntu 16.04

 This sets up a tinc VPN between several servers.
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.